 To all the mums who struggle to get through the day, who think you’re failing compared to your friends, and those who stare in envy at other mums in their activewear with perfectly behaved children.
 I’m going to tell you a secret: just because a mother looks like she has her sh*t together, it doesn’t mean she does.

-I had this idea that when I became a mum I was going to do everything perfectly.
-I was going to have angel children who slept through the night from three weeks old, were always happy and well behaved, and never had emergency poo accidents in public.
-I was going to cook wholesome homemade meals and snacks from scratch, use eco baby products and bounce back to my pre-baby body faster than the speed of the light – all while getting back into work and having a beautiful, harmonious home.
+I had this idea that when I became a mum that I was going to do everything perfectly.
+I was going to have angel children who slept through the night from three weeks old, who were always happy and well behaved, and never had emergency poo accidents in public.
+I was going to cook wholesome, homemade meals and snacks from scratch, use eco-baby products and bounce back to my pre-baby body faster than the speed of the light – all while getting back into work and having a beautiful, harmonious home.
 I was going to be the mumma that other women aspired to be and I would go to bed every night contented with my awesomeness.

 The wheels fell off